Datasette includes tools for publishing and deploying your data to the internet. The

 You will first need to install and configure the Google Cloud CLI tools by following these instructions.

-You can then publish a database to Google Cloud Run using the following command:
+You can then publish one or more SQLite database files to Google Cloud Run using the following command:

 datasette publish cloudrun mydatabase.db --service=my-database

 A Cloud Run service is a single hosted application.
 The service name you specify will be used as part of the Cloud Run URL.
 If you deploy to a service name that you have used in the past your new deployment will replace the previous one.